bigkemp/lwc_single_selection_combobox/README.md

 - **name**: The name attribute's value on the child lightning-input component.
 - **value**: The default value defined by the parent and managed by the child.

 Additionally, there is a custom event called `selected` that the parent component can listen for by using the `onselected` attribute.
-The value of the selected option will be available in the `event.target.detail.value` property.
+The value of the selected option will be available in the `event.detail.value` property.

 Example usage: